Vixen (band): Later events

 On January 16, 2019, Gardner confirmed in a Facebook post that she had definitely left Vixen, to devote more time to family and prioritize her solo career.
 The band later released a statement on their official Facebook page stating they plan to continue without Gardner and that a new studio album has been in the works for what would have been a 2019 release.
 On January 22, they announced that Lorraine Lewis of Femme Fatale, Vixen's contemporaries during the glam metal heyday and also an all-female band from its refoundation in 2013 until its dissolution later in 2019, became their new singer, starting with a performance on February 9 in Clearwater, Florida.
 Lewis met Petrucci and Ross during her past collaborations with them in Rocktopuss and L.A.
 Nookie, a local cover band, respectively.
 She later explained in May that the band's upcoming album would have had a tentative 2020 release year.
 However, this album's release stalled, with its recording and writing sessions being continual and infrequent throughout 2021 and 2022.
+Shortly after Gardner' departure, the band's early member Nancy Shanks died in May 2019 of amyotrophic lateral sclerosis (ALS) at the age of 63.

 On February 8, 2022, bassist Share Ross announced she was taking a hiatus from the band and announced Julia Lage as her replacement, who is married to guitarist Richie Kotzen.
 Lage, a Brazilian, is Vixen's first member not from the United States.
 On October 2, 2023, the band released a new single "Red", co-written by Fred Coury, Carly Robyn Green and Peter Amato.
 This was their first release to feature Lewis on vocals and Lage on bass.
 On May 26, 2024, Lewis announced on her social media channels that she was no longer with Vixen as "The band has taken a different direction."
 The next day, May 27, the band announced it had already found a replacement lead singer.
 However, Lewis' replacement was not announced until June 21 at the Honda Center in Anaheim, CA when new lead singer Rosa Laricchiuta first took the stage with Vixen.
 They co-headlined the show with Great White, Slaughter, and Quiet Riot.